 Random walk method for quaternions

 The random walk method on the space of unit quaternions produces uniformly distributed quaternions without trigonometric functions.
 We study some performance and quality properties.
-CPU benchmarks show favorable results compared to the classical algorithm.
-Using shared memory, speedups can also be found on the GPU.
 Implementations in SIMD and GLSL are provided.

 1. Quaternions as rotations